List of Elena of Avalor characters: Carla Delgado

+Marimonda

-Marimonda (Noël Wells) is an evil mythical forest sprite who appeared in the special, "Elena of Avalor: Realm of the Jaquins".
+Marimonda (voiced by Noël Wells) is an evil mythical forest sprite who appeared in the special, "Elena of Avalor: Realm of the Jaquins".
 She is released by Victor and Carla Delgado and sent to Avalor to destroy it with her vines.
 Elena manages to catch her by trapping her in a magic jar and sent back to the Jaquin realm.

+Cruz

-Cruz (Mario Lopez) is a Jaquin who was next in line to be the new chief of Avalor's Jaquin clan.
+Cruz (voiced by Mario Lopez) is a Jaquin who was next in line to be the new chief of Avalor's Jaquin clan.
 He first appeared in "A Spy in the Palace", while his major role was in "Shapeshifters" where Chief Zephyr takes away his position due to him not listening and refusing to learn.
 Angered, he locks Chief Zephyr in a cave and frames Elena and her friends for his disappearance.
 Elena managed to free Zephyr and clear her name, then she helped catch Cruz and lock him up for treason.
 Cruz swore he would return with the help of his sister.
 He returns in "The Race for the Realm" (having been freed by Troyo), where he and Vestia join forces with Shuriki.
 As of "Song of the Sirenas", after Elena killed off Shuriki and Mateo turned Fiero back into a statue, Cruz and his sister escape with Victor and Carla Delgado with the Scepter of Night's Jewel in their possession.
 He and Vestia abandon Victor and Carla in "Snow Place Like Home" due to Victor constantly insulting him and later redeem themselves in "Not Without My Magic".
 In "Coronation Day", he takes part in the battle against Ash and the Four Shades of Awesome.

+Vestia

-Vestia (Diane Guerrero) is a Jaquin and the twin sister of Cruz.
+Vestia (voiced by Diane Guerrero) is a Jaquin and the twin sister of Cruz.
 She and her brother join forces with Shuriki in "The Race for the Realm" after Troyo breaks Cruz out of prison.
 As of "Song of the Sirenas", after Elena killed off Shuriki and Mateo turned Fiero back into a statue, Vestia and her brother escape with Victor and Carla Delgado with the Scepter of Night's Jewel in their possession.
 She and her brother abandon Victor and Carla in "Snow Place Like Home" due to Victor constantly insulting Cruz and later redeem themselves in "Not Without My Magic".
 In "Coronation Day", she takes part in the battle against Ash and the Four Shades of Awesome.

+Duke Cristóbal

-Duke Cristóbal (Javier Muñoz) is Elena's cousin and the ruler of Nueva Vesta who appears in the Season 2 special, "Song of the Sirenas".
+Duke Cristóbal (voiced by Javier Muñoz) is Elena's cousin and the ruler of Nueva Vesta who appears in the Season 2 special, "Song of the Sirenas".
 He is later revealed to be in allegiance with Shuriki, having agreed to help her take over Avalor in exchange for gold.
 After Shuriki's defeat, he is captured and arrested for betraying his own family.